 Women are unquestionably destined to exercise more and more influence upon practical politics in Australia…In the educating of the electorate in liberal ideas they have for many years been an effective force.
 Now we have an organisation in which all distinctions have gone, and with men and women working equally for the one body …

 The Federal Women’s Committee (FWC) was established at the inaugural meeting of the Liberal Party Federal Council in August 1945.
-The FWC was incorporated in the constitution as an official component of the Party in October 1946, and has had representation on the Party’s Federal Executive since that time.
+The FWC was incorporated in the Party Constitution as an official component of the Party in October 1946, and has had representation on the Party’s Federal Executive since that time.

 Achievements for Women

-The achievements of The Liberal Party since 1944 are testament to the commitment of the Liberal Party more broadly when it comes to recognising, protecting and enhancing the position of and opportunities for Australian women.
+The achievements of the Liberal Party since 1944 are testament to the commitment of the Liberal Party when it comes to recognising, protecting and enhancing the position of, and opportunities for, Australian women.